I think this is a really good review. <3

 Vampire Knight tv Review

-Yuki Cross has no memory of her life before the age of five, when she was attacked by a vampire and strangely enough, she was saved by another one who she calls Kaname-Sama.
-10 years later she now lives with her adoptive father, Headmaster Cross, at Cross academy; a prestigious private school with an unusual class structure.
-The student body is divided into two classes: the Day Class, which is made up of ordinary students, and the Night Class, an elite group of 'beautiful people'.
+Yuuki Cross has no memory of her life before the age of five, when she was attacked by a vampire and strangely enough saved by another vampire called Kaname Kuran.
+Ten years later, she now lives with her adoptive father, Kaien Cross, the headmaster of Cross Academy - a prestigious private school with an unusual class structure: the Day Class, which is made up of ordinary students, and the Night Class, an elite group of 'beautiful people'.

 Story & Characters